 Outcome measures are valuable for monitoring the effectiveness and quality of behavioral health services.
 Use of outcome measures can benefit both the clinician and the patient, from diagnostic accuracy to treatment monitoring to facilitating better and more robust communication.
-As behavioral health increasingly focuses on outcomes and measurement-based care, it’s important to understand:
+As behavioral health increasingly focuses on measurement-based care, it is important to understand the role outcomes measures play.This blog covers:

 Importance of Outcome Measures in Healthcare